 Cooling: Mesh

-As a jacket, it’s stylish and is made of a combination of HTC fabric and mesh and comes with a removable windproof liner for chillier rides where you don’t need the cooling ability.
+As a jacket, it’s stylish and is made of a combination of HTC fabric and mesh.
+It comes with a removable windproof and shower resistant liner for chillier rides where you don’t need the cooling ability.
 It is CE AA rated overall and comes with Level-1 armour in the shoulders and elbows as well as the back protector that the airbag system is built into.
-It’s also available without the airbag and in a ladies cut too.
+It’s also available without the airbag and in a ladies option too.

 CE Rating: AA